zachsheffler/zachsheffler.github.io/_pages/teaching.md

 __Note__: Course materials are not posted on this page.
 Current students: please find all relevant materials for class on your course Blackboard page.
 Previous Students: If you're looking for specific course material, please email me.

 I teach Business Intelligence and Analytics at the Undergraduate (OIM 350) and Graduate (SCH-MGMT 602) level.
+I also teach an experimental course on Data Visualization in Power BI (OIM 390STA) which I also designed.

 ## Awards